Houdini 21.0 Nodes Copernicus nodes

 Max Step Count

 Used to prevent the OpenCL kernel from running forever or timing out.
-You shouldn’t need 4096 shouldn’t need to be changed unless rastering a very deep volume.
+You shouldn’t need to change the 4096 value unless rastering a very deep volume.

 Transmittance Cutoff